data-ethics-and-society/data-ethics-and-society-reading-group/READING-LIST.md

 - Superintelligence: Paths, Dangers, Strategies, *Nick Bostrom* <sup>1</sup>
 - [Fair Warning: For as long as there has been AI research, there have been credible critiques about the risks of AI boosterism](https://reallifemag.com/fair-warning/)
 - [How Technology is Hijacking Your Mind — from a Magician and Google Design Ethicist](https://medium.com/thrive-global/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3), *Tristan Harris*, May 2016 (est. 15 min read) ✅
+- Exponential: How Accelerating Technology Is Leaving Us Behind and What to Do About It, *Azeem Azhar* <sup>1</sup>

 ## Communication
 - How Charts Lie, *Alberto Cairo* <sup>1</sup>